A stochastic subspace approach to gradient-free optimization in high dimensions: Introduction

-There is a plethora of derivative free optimization (DFO) algorithms, including grid search, Nelder-Mead, (quasi-) Monte-Carlo sampling, simulated annealing and MCMC methods~\cite{SimulatedAnnealing}.
+There is a plethora of derivative-free optimization (DFO) algorithms, including grid search, Nelder-Mead, (quasi-) Monte-Carlo sampling, simulated annealing and MCMC methods~\cite{SimulatedAnnealing}.
 Modern algorithms include randomized methods, Evolution Strategies (ES) such as CMA-ES~\cite{CMA-ES2001}, Hit-and-Run~\cite{Hit-And-Run} and random cutting planes~\cite{RandomCuttingPlane}.
 Textbook DFO methods (\cite[Algo.\ 10.3]{connDFO}, \cite[Algo.\ 9.1]{NocedalWright}) are based on interpolation and trust-regions.
 A limitation of all these methods is that they do not scale well to high-dimensions (beyond $\mathcal{O}(10^2))$.

 \paragraph{Stochastic gradient-free methods} Our stochastic subspace descent (SSD) method \eqref{eq: iterations} has been previously explored under the names ``random gradient,'' ``random pursuit,'' ``directional search'', and ``random search''.
 The algorithm dates back to the 1970s, with some analysis (cf.\ \cite[Ch.\ 6]{ErmolievWets1988} and \cite{GavianoRandomSearch1975,SolisWets81}), but it never achieved prominence because zeroth-order methods are not competitive with first-order methods when the gradient is available.
-Most analysis has focused on the specific case $\ell=1$ \cite{nesterov2011random,nesterov2017random,stich2013optimization,LewisDirectionalSearch}.
+Most analysis has focused on the specific case $\ell=1$ \cite{nesterov2017random,stich2013optimization,LewisDirectionalSearch}.
 More recently, the random gradient method has seen renewed interest.
 For example, \cite{LewisDirectionalSearch} analyzes the case when $f$ is quadratic, and \cite{stich2013optimization} provides an analysis (assuming a line search oracle).
-The method of Gaussian smoothing introduced in \cite{nesterov2011random,nesterov2017random} is similar to what we propose.
-We compare the analysis and performance of \cite{nesterov2017random} to that of our method in Sections \ref{sect: MainResults} and \ref{sect: EmpiricalResults}.
-Gaussian smoothing considers smoothing a function to make it more tractable
+The method of Gaussian smoothing introduced in \cite{nesterov2017random} is similar to what we propose.
+We compare the analysis and performance of \cite{nesterov2017random} to that of our method in Sections \ref{sect: MainResults} and \ref{sect: EmpiricalResults}. \leaveout{Gaussian smoothing considers smoothing a function to make it more tractable} \insertme{Gaussian smoothing convolves the objective function with a Gaussian random variable to make the objective differentiable without changing its stationary points.}